The Hip Joint

 Clinical Relevance: Dislocation of the Hip Joint

-Congenital hip dislocation is known as developmental dysplasia of the hip (DDH).
-It occurs when the hip joint does not develop properly in utero.
+Congenital hip dislocation occurs as a result of developmental dysplasia of the hip (DDH).
+It occurs when the Acetabulum is shallow as a result of failure to develop properly in utero

 Common clinical features include: